buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcSlabStandardCase.md

  <tr>
   <td><p class="figure">Figure 1 &mdash; Slab body extrusion</p></td>
-  <td>&nbsp;</td>
+  <td> </td>
  </tr>

 </table>

 ### Material Layer Set Usage

-Multi-layer slabs can be represented by refering to several IfcMaterialLayer's within the IfcMaterialLayerSet that is referenced from the IfcMaterialLayerSetUsage.&nbsp;
+Multi-layer slabs can be represented by refering to several IfcMaterialLayer's within the IfcMaterialLayerSet that is referenced from the IfcMaterialLayerSetUsage.

 Material information can also be given at the IfcSlabType, defining the common attribute data for all occurrences of the same type.
 It is then accessible by the inverse IsDefinedBy relationship pointing to _IfcSlabType.HasAssociations_ and via _IfcRelAssociatesMaterial.RelatingMaterial_.
-The IfcSlabStandardCase defines in addition that the IfcSlabType should have a unique IfcMaterialLayerSet, that is referenced by the&nbsp;IfcMaterialLayerSetUsage assigned to all occurrences of this IfcSlabType.
+The IfcSlabStandardCase defines in addition that the IfcSlabType should have a unique IfcMaterialLayerSet, that is referenced by the IfcMaterialLayerSetUsage assigned to all occurrences of this IfcSlabType.

-&nbsp;

 <table>

  <tr>
   <td><img src="../../../../figures/ifcslab_materialusage-01.png" alt="Material layer set and usage" height="220" width="501"></td>

-<td><blockquote class="example">EXAMPLE&nbsp; Figure 1 illustrates assignment of <em>IfcMaterialLayerSetUsage</em> and <em>IfcMaterialLayerSet</em> to the <em>IfcSlabStandardCase</em> as the slab occurrence and to the <em>IfcSlabType</em>.
+<td><blockquote class="example">EXAMPLE  Figure 1 illustrates assignment of <em>IfcMaterialLayerSetUsage</em> and <em>IfcMaterialLayerSet</em> to the <em>IfcSlabStandardCase</em> as the slab occurrence and to the <em>IfcSlabType</em>.
 The same <em>IfcMaterialLayerSet</em> shall be shared by many occurrences of <em>IfcMaterialLayerSetUsage</em>.
 This relationship shall be consistent to the relationship between the <em>IfcSlabType</em> and the <em>IfcSlabStandardCase</em>.</blockquote></td>
  </tr>

 <tr><td><p class="figure">Figure 1 &mdash; Slab type definition</p></td>
-  <td>&nbsp;</td>
+  <td> </td>
  </tr>

 </table>